min69u/Reforestation/README.md

-## What time did the man go to the dentist?
-Tooth hurt-y.
+## What kind of pants do ghosts wear?
+Boo jeans.